SmashedFrenzy16/Multiplicative-Persistence-Calculator/README.md

 # Multiplicative Persistence Calculator
 This is a multiplicative persistence calculator made in Python.
-Enjoy!

 ## Background Information